mhcrnl/ogcalc/doc/ogcalc.rst

 manipulated using the "Properties" dialogue.
 While studying the code examples, Glade may be used to interactively build and manipulate the interface, to visually follow how the code is working.
-More detail about Glade is provided in Section \ref{sec:glade}, where :program:`libglade` is used to dynamically load a user interface.
+More detail about Glade is provided in Section :ref:`sec-glade`, where :program:`libglade` is used to dynamically load a user interface.